 The cusp is the pointed part of the biting surface of the tooth.

-Fractured or cracked cusps often occur in teeth that already have a filling.
+Fractured cusps often occur in teeth that already have a filling.

 The crack begins in the upper chewing area of the tooth, but spreads towards the root.
 Molars are well known for such.

-A cusp may actually break off, but rarely will this result in damage to the dentin or the pulp and is therefore not normally painful.
+A cusp may actually break off, but rarely will this result in damage to the pulp and is therefore not normally painful.

-The use of a filling or inlay or crown are the main treatment options.
+The use of a filling, inlay, or crown are the main treatment options.

 - Cracked tooth